bgctw/logitnorm/cran-comments.md

 ## Note
-Added random seeds to tests to avoid accidental failing, and markdown dependency to Suggests.
+Fixed empty Rd comments for some arguments.

 ## Test environments
-* local R 4.0.3 on Mint 20 64bit
+* local R 4.3.2 on Mint 21.2 64bit
 * r-hub.io
-* winbuilder

 ## R CMD check results
 There were no ERRORs nor WARNINGs nor NOTEs